Due May 7 by email attachment

-By Friday, December 1, students will submit by email an 8- to 10-page biographical paper that analyzes a significant diplomatic contribution from an American historical figure (not serving as president) during the period between 1776 and 2000.
+By Thursday, May 7, students will submit a 10- to 12-page biographical paper that analyzes a significant diplomatic contribution from an American historical figure (not serving as president) during the period between 1776 and 2008.
 Each profile paper should provide background on the person as well as thoughtful context about that period.
-All papers should use George Herring’s From Colony to Superpower (2008) as a starting point, but they should also employ a wide-ranging combination of other scholarly sources and relevant primary sources.
+All papers should analyze someone who appeared in George Herring’s From Colony to Superpower (2008), and should include quotations from that book, but they should also employ a wide-ranging combination of other scholarly sources and relevant primary sources, especially from ones that have been previously developed in their research journal posts.
 All essays should be typed and double-spaced as Word or PDF documents with title page and Chicago-style footnotes (no bibliography required).
-Papers will receive provisional grades (based on research effort, analysis and prose) that will be updated following submission of the final website project.
+Papers will be graded on research effort, depth of analysis, and quality of prose.
+Late papers are not typically accepted.

-• Please open your paper with a descriptive title and your name (byline).
+• Your title page should include a descriptive title and your name (byline).

 • Make sure to address a question and devise a thesis statement that can be effectively argued in a short paper.
 Consult the Methods Center handout on How to Write a Thesis Statement